jgallardo38/guillermogallardo-final-project/data/raw-data/README.md

-#raw-data

-This folder should contain all raw data.
-As needed add sub-folders.
+# Raw-Data

+This directory contains all raw data necessary for the project.
+Subfolders can be added as needed.

-The dataset purposefully contains some faulty entries that need to be cleaned.
+The dataset intentionally includes some faulty entries that require cleaning.

-Generally, any dataset should contain some meta-data explaining what each variable in the dataset is.
-(This is often called a **Codebook**.)
-For this simple example, the codebook is given as a second sheet in the Excel file.
+It's generally advisable for any dataset to include metadata explaining each variable, often referred to as a Codebook.
+In this example, the codebook is provided as a second sheet in the Excel file.

+The dataset was sourced from Kaggle.com and can be accessed via this https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset/data